oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 to download it.
 The same applies to other systems.

+The controlled side only needs to install the virtualization environment, there is no need to install additional agent for control, just make sure that SSH can log in.

 ## Control Panel

 Hardware requirements: at least 1GB of free memory and 2GB of free disk space.
 Installation can be completed through any of the following methods.